fish-shell/fish-shell/sphinx_doc_src/index.rst

 Outside of double quotes, variables will expand to as many arguments as they have elements.
 That means an empty list will expand to nothing, a variable with one element will expand to that element, and a variable with multiple elements will expand to each of those elements separately.

 When two unquoted expansions directly follow each other, you need to watch out for expansions that expand to nothing.
 This includes undefined variables and empty lists, but also command substitutions with no output.
-See the `cartesian product <#cartesian-product>`_ section for more information.
+See the :ref:`cartesian product <cartesian-product>` section for more information.

 The ``$`` symbol can also be used multiple times, as a kind of "dereference" operator (the ``*`` in C or C++), like in the following code::